What’s A Weighted Pocket Quilt?

 While developing this idea, my daughter-in-law was making weighted lap pillows for special needs children.
 When she showed me the beads used to weigh down the pillows in their lap, I knew they would be perfect to stabilize my quilt, too.
 With a bit of experimenting with the weight of the beads and inserting them into the quilt, my problem was solved.
 Adding a couple side channels to hold the weighted beads were the last necessary components to complete the project.
 My new quilt came together quickly.
 Isn’t it amazing how the simplest ideas can be the best solution?

 Weighted Pocket Quilts are a wonderful way to improve access to personal items for anyone, whether in a wheelchair or sitting in a recliner.
 It’s a practical variation of a lap quilt for watching TV.
 My Weighted Pocket Quilt ecourse and pattern are available at no charge.
 Since weighted poly beads aren’t available in a lot of stores yet, the easiest way to find them is online.
 I encourage you to give it a try.
+Purchasing information is included in the course.

 Sign up for my free Weighted Pocket Quilt e-course with detailed instructions and to download your free pattern.
 When you sign in to view my free e-course with illustrated assembly photos, you’ll also have access to the free pattern to download.
 It’s a quick project.
 With just a few yards of fabric and a bit of time, you’ll have a completed Weighted Pocket Quilt.
 Please share this pattern so more mobility-challenged folks can enjoy their own Weighted Pocket Quilt.
 Or make them as a community service project to give to hospitals and extended care homes.
 I hope you enjoy making these quilts for others as much I do.
 If you’re not a quilter, please pass this on to someone you think may be interested.